xdamman/ReplayLastGoal/README.md

 Automatically create and tweet a video with the latest goal at the world cup.

+*Notice: It is your responsiblity to make sure that you stay within the limits of "Fair Use".
+Laws might be different in your country.
+The author and contributors of this project decline all responsibility.*
+*For reference: Copyright Disclaimer Under Section 107 of the Copyright Act 1976, allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
+Fair use is a use permitted by copyright statute that might otherwise be infringing.
+Non-profit, educational or personal use tips the balance in favor of fair use.*

+## Try it!

+Just follow [@ReplayLastGoal](https://twitter.com/ReplayLastGoal) on Twitter.

 ## How does it work?

 It connects to a video live stream (that you need to provide) and keeps a buffer of about one minute worth of video.
-When a given twitter account (by default [@GoalFlash](https://twitter.com/GoalFlash)) tweets, it uses the buffer to generate a video of the goal and then tweet it.
+When a given twitter account tweets (by default [@GoalFlash](https://twitter.com/GoalFlash)), it uses the buffer to generate a video of the goal and then tweets it.
 Videos are saved in the `videos/` directory.

-*This is for personal use only.
-Please make sure that you get a legal live video stream and that you respect its terms of service.*

 ## Requirements